makeda-lelozwi/CDV01_Career_Goals_Reflection_Makdum436_WFC2401_GroupB_Makeda-DUMEKO_CDV01/README.md

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
+    - Preparations or groundwork necessary for long-term aspirations:
+      - Excellent coding skills but also the ability to learn constantly
+      - Good relationships with employers, recruiters, and colleagues
+      - Supportive community
+      - Ever-evolving portfolio

     - Additional skills, experiences, or qualifications needed:
       - I think as a mid-senior level developer I would need to have a good understanding of backend technologies
       - I would need more work experience